Imprints of primordial magnetic fields in gravitational collapse during early structure formation: Introduction

-Although the direct detection of magnetic fields in cosmic voids may remain out of reach for the foreseeable future -- even with the upcoming Cherenkov Telescope Array, depending on the actual field strength -- this limitation raises the question of whether PMFs might still leave observable imprints elsewhere, particularly within the large-scale structure at present epoch.
-In fact, recent observational efforts using stacking techniques have led to the detection of magnetic fields in (galaxy-group) cosmic filaments \citep{VernstromEtAl2021}.
-Motivated by such findings, the evolution and impact of large-scale magnetic fields have been extensively explored in cosmological simulations. \citet{MtchedlidzeEtAl2022} conducted simulations that incorporate various concepts of PMF generation, each characterized by different initial power spectra as predicted by early-Universe generation mechanisms.
-These include scale-invariant spectra and spectra associated with phase-transition magnetogenesis that are typically peaked at specific length scales, which are determined by the initial magnetic field characteristics and the dynamics.
-Their results demonstrate that the statistical properties of the large-scale rotation measure signal (RM; quantifying the Faraday rotation effect) can differ markedly between these scenarios, potentially offering a way to distinguish between them observationally \citep[see also][]{CarrettiEtAl2023,CarrettiEtAl2025,MtchedlidzeEtAl2024,MtchedlidzeEtAl2025arXiv,VazzaEtAl2025}.
+Interpreting both low- and high-redshift observational constraints requires a consistent understanding of the intrinsic evolution of PMFs after recombination.
+In particular, the evolution of the magnetic power spectrum during the first stages of gravitational collapse remains poorly understood. \citet{MtchedlidzeEtAl2022} conducted simulations that incorporate various concepts of PMF generation, each characterized by different initial power spectra, as predicted by early-Universe generation mechanisms.
+These include scale-invariant spectra and those arising from phase-transition magnetogenesis, which are typically peaked at characteristic length scales determined by the underlying generation mechanism.
+Their results demonstrate that the statistical properties of the large-scale RM signal can differ markedly between these scenarios, potentially offering a way to distinguish between them observationally \citep[see also][]{CarrettiEtAl2023,CarrettiEtAl2025,MtchedlidzeEtAl2024,MtchedlidzeEtAl2025arXiv,VazzaEtAl2025}.
 Furthermore, these simulations reveal that gravitational collapse during structure formation drives a forward cascade of magnetic energy, effectively transferring magnetic power to smaller scales.
 This phenomenon manifests itself as a decrease in the characteristic correlation length of the magnetic field.
 An analytical model supporting this forward cascade behavior has also been proposed by \citet{AbramsonEtAl2025}, providing a physical interpretation for the simulation results.

-One crucial aspect that has not been included in the models discussed in the previous paragraph is the amplification of magnetic energy through turbulence that arises in the nonlinear phase of gravitational collapse \citep[see][where the subgrid dynamo model has been used to account for the turbulent amplification of PMFs within galaxy clusters]{VazzaEtAl2020}.
-In this regime, it is expected that the small-scale dynamo plays a significant role, amplifying magnetic fields on scales smaller than the turbulent forcing scale, which is typically identified with the Jeans scale during gravitational collapse \citep{FederrathEtAl2011,SurEtAl2012}.